fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-03.md

 consent of the remote party.

-The firewall looks for an initial STUN transaction to learn which applications is using the port (based on the STUN ORIGIN attribute).
+The firewall looks for an initial STUN transaction to learn which application is using the port (based on the STUN HOST attribute {{sec-stun_host}}).
 Next the firewall watches the outbound ICE connectivity check on that port and allows inbound ICE connectivity checks that are going to the same location that sent the outbound request and that have the correct random ufrag value that was created by the client inside the firewall.
 After a successful ICE connectivity check, the firewall allows other media to flow on the same 5 tuple that had the